 We’d describe this Brandon Maxwell silhouette featuring iconic flared jeans and that popped-collar blouse as "classic with a twist."

 Embroidered flares turned up in Paco Rabanne’s S/S 20 collection as the most playful way to lean into those ’70s throwback vibes.
+Keep it going by wearing a cardigan with your flares for this autumn.

 Elevate dark flares with a modern blazer and classic white ankle boots.